daytonaio/content/guides/20240910_Streamlining_Data_Science_Workflows_with_Cookiecutter_and_Daytona.md

 To use this feature in your Daytona cloud development environment, follow these steps:

 - Install Daytona.
-You can follow these [installation steps](https://www.daytona.io/docs/installation/installation/) to install daytona for you operating system.
+You can follow these [installation steps](https://www.daytona.io/docs/installation/installation/) to install Daytona for your operating system.

 - After you have successfully installed Daytona, start a new server and create a new Daytona workspace.